ArturSztuc/mcmc_diagnostics/README.md

 # mcmc_diagnostics

-A small package for running MCMC diagnostics on Aria and/or Stan chains.
+A small package for running MCMC diagnostics on Aria, Stan or MaCh3 (experimental) chains.
 Can be used for:

 1. Removing the burin-in
 2. Getting the effective sample size